eSIM for South Korea: What Actually Works in 2026

 The 5 Things That Actually Matter

 1. Network coverage.
 South Korea has three major carriers: SK Telecom (largest), KT (Korea Telecom), and LG U+.
 All three have excellent nationwide 5G coverage including Seoul, Busan, Jeju Island, and the DMZ tour areas.
 Performance differences between carriers are minimal for travelers — any of the three delivers 100+ Mbps in cities.
-Nomad is the only travel eSIM connecting to all three networks; Holafly uses KT only; Ubigi uses SK Telecom only.
+Nomad is the only travel eSIM connecting to all three networks; Travelsim Asia and Holafly both run on SK Telecom and LG U+; Airalo offers a choice of LG U+ or SK Telecom; Saily and Ubigi don’t publish which carrier they use.

 2. Throttling and Fair Usage Policies.
 Holafly throttles to 256–1024 Kbps after a soft cap (~90 GB/month is referenced, daily threshold not published).
-Saily’s unlimited plans throttle after a daily cap.
+Saily’s unlimited plans run 5 GB/day at full speed, then throttle to ~1 Mbps.
 Fixed plans (1 GB, 5 GB, etc.) run at full speed throughout.

 3. Setup friction.
 Most providers require an app.
 Travelsim Asia is the exception — no app, no account, eSIM by email.